goozbach/dot_files/README.markdown

-# Dot File Managment
+# Dot File Management
 I have always wanted a simple way of managing my bash file settings (bashrc, bash_profile and the like).
 I had built a system much like this one, but it didn't work very well.
 So this is a ground-up rewrite

-This repo contains a slightly modfied copy of what you would find in the default `/etc/skel` on a Fedora 11 system.
+This repo contains a slightly modified copy of what you would find in the default `/etc/skel` on a Fedora 11 system.
+But you actually only need the makefile

+You'll find some useful stuff in `_bashrc` and `_profile.d`
-## instructions
+## Instructions
+### Creating source files
 Any file which matches the shell glob `_*` will be linked into `$HOME` as a symlink with the first `_`  replaced with a `.`

 For example: